Jason Isaacs

 Jason Isaacs as Captain Hook

 Throughout his film career, Isaacs has appeared in over sixty projects, many of which were television shows.
-His notable television credits include "Brotherhood," "The OA," "Rosemary's Baby," as well as the science fiction film "Star Trek: Discovery" and the puppet web series "The Dark Crystal: Age of Resistance."
+His notable television credits include "Brotherhood," "The OA," "Rosemary's Baby," as well as the science fiction series "Star Trek: Discovery" and the puppet series "The Dark Crystal: Age of Resistance."

 Jason Isaacs in Death of Stalin